miningwolf/docs/docs/wolfbuk/io/wolfscript/event/HandlerList.md

 ##### <a id='bakeall'></a>public static function __bakeAll__()

-_Handler array.
-This field being an array is the key to this system's speed. /
-    private volatile RegisteredListener[] handlers = null;

-    /** Dynamic handler lists.
-These are changed using register() and unregister() and are automatically baked to the handlers array any time they have changed. / private final EnumMap<EventPriority, ArrayList<RegisteredListener>> handlerslots;

-    /** List of all HandlerLists which have been created, for use in bakeAll() / private static ArrayList<HandlerList> allLists = new ArrayList<HandlerList>();

-    /** Bake all handler lists.
+_Bake all handler lists.
 Best used just after all normal event registration is complete, ie just after all plugins are loaded if you're using fevents in a plugin system._

 Returns |
 --- |